AdolfoGayoso/PetConnect/README.md

 The Mockups section represents the final visual design of the PetConnect application.
 Building upon the approved wireframes and navigation structure, these high-fidelity screens incorporate the defined color palette, typography, and imagery.
 They demonstrate the aesthetic and user interface (UI) choices, providing a realistic preview of the final product and ensuring the visual design aligns with the goal of creating a trustworthy, simple, and engaging platform for the community.

+Only principal views are shown here.
+All views can be found in the [Figma Project](https://www.figma.com/design/Do3DHW3oMERqSDsc13hMZo/Petconnect?node-id=446-663&t=Iudx6jwwtak4SzZp-1)

 #### 9.1 First Approach:

 The main changes implemented in this first set of mockups, compared to the initial wireframes, focus on aesthetics and interface clarity.